smsalamon/smsalamon/README.md

 ### Hi there 👋 I'm Stacey. (she/her)
 ___
-💻 I write technical documentation and UX copy.
+💻 I'm a technical and UX writer.

 Prounouns: she/her